The best deals from Amazon's Big Winter Sale

 Cosori Air Fryer Max XL ($107.98, originally $119.99; amazon.com)

-Another wildly popular home cooking tool that seems to be on everyone’s list, this air fryer uses up to 85% less fat than traditionally deep fried food — without losing any flavor.
+Another wildly popular home cooking tool that seems to be on everyone’s list, this air fryer uses up to 85% less fat than traditionally deep-fried food — without losing any flavor.

 Keurig K-Cafe Coffee Maker ($169.99, originally $199.99; amazon.com)